justland/just-func/books/just-func-specification/src/grammar.md

 > Do we support closure, and how?

-Closure should probably supported,
-And maybe enabled by default.
+Closure should probably be supported, and maybe enabled by default.

 > Will variable shadow [`type`](#type) and [`function`](#function)?